prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-2.markdown

 > "I, and I alone am responsible for everything I think and feel." -Naval

+Understanding us as the reason of whatever happens to us saves us from victim mentality.
+We can not always blane others.
+Most of the time, we are the one who need to take responsibility of what happens to us.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>

 11.

 > "Science requires skepticism.
 Religion requires belief." -Naval

+Science tells to question everything.
+Even the basic beliefs.
+But religion tells to believe big things without questioning it with expectation of proper logical answers which makes sense.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>